sst/guide/_examples/how-to-create-a-serverless-graphql-api-with-aws-appsync.md

 title: How to create a serverless GraphQL API with AWS AppSync
 date: 2021-03-27 00:00:00
 lang: en
-description: In this example we will look at how to create an AppSync GraphQL API on AWS using Serverless Stack (SST).
-We'll be using the sst.AppSyncApi construct.
+description: In this example we'll look at how to use SST to test AppSync locally.
+We'll create a GraphQL API on AWS using the sst.AppSyncApi construct.
 repo: graphql-appsync
 ref: how-to-create-a-serverless-graphql-api-with-aws-appsync
 comments_id: how-to-create-a-serverless-graphql-api-with-aws-appsync/2362